 While the combination of DCS and VRE improved stress reactivity in the PTSD sufferers, researchers found that alprazolam hampered the study participants’ recovery from PTSD.
 The study results would seem to suggest that alprazolam, and perhaps similar drugs, are not an effective PTSD therapy.

-In addition to six visits for PTSD treatment, study participants also received follow-up assessments at three, six and 12 months after the therapy ended.
+In addition to six visits for PTSD treatment, study participants also received follow-up assessments.
+These were at three, six and 12 months after the therapy ended.
 The VRE consisted of 30 to 45 minutes of exposure to a virtual reality environment via a head-mounted display.
 The VRE was designed to match the stimuli the PTSD victims described.
 They included a variety of scenes in Iraq and Afghanistan, seen from multiple points of view.
 Study participants took a pill – either DCS, a placebo or alprazolam – about 30 minutes before beginning VRE.

 Dr. Rothbaum said that the researchers were “very excited” by the results of the study.

 While the current methods used for PTSD treatment are very effective for most people, some do not respond to them as well as others.
 Because PTSD symptoms can lead to depression, substance abuse, self-destructive actions and even violence, experts need to explore as many avenues as possible to find methods of PTSD therapy that work for everyone.
-Some treatment methods currently in use include:

 If you or someone close to you needs PTSD treatment, it’s important to seek help right away.
 PTSD symptoms can get worse and can take a toll on your physical health.
 Our program for PTSD therapy is one of the best in the country.